Assessment of suitability for fostering

 All prospective foster carers have to undergo an assessment of their ability to foster.
 The assessment is very thorough and is undertaken by or on behalf of Foster Care Ireland.
 Ultimately foster carers are approved by the Tusla area Foster Care Committee.
 Upon approval foster carers are assigned to a panel and become active carers when suitably matched to a child in need.

-Foster Care Ireland have clear, written policies on the assessment and approval of foster carers which enable us to approve and match foster carers to the needs of children in care.
+Foster Care Ireland’s policies on the assessment and approval of foster carers are consistent with national standards and enable us to match foster carers to the needs of children in care.

-Persons who apply to become foster carers receive written information and a clear explanation of:
+Applicants to become foster carers get written information and a clear explanation of the:

-Persons who apply to become foster carers undergo a formal assessment carried out by a suitably qualified and trained social worker.
-The assessment report concludes with a recommendation to the foster care committee as to whether the applicants should be approved and, if so, what services they could offer.
+Applicants are assessed by a suitably qualified and trained social worker.
+The assessment report concludes with a recommendation to the Tusla area Foster Care Committee as to whether the applicants should be approved and, if so, what services they could offer.

-Assessment reports are considered by the foster care committee.
-It decides whether to recommend the applicants to the health board for inclusion on its foster care panel.
-Applicants are informed in writing of the health board’s decision.
+Assessment reports are considered by the Foster Care Committee.
+It decides whether to recommend the applicants to Tusla for inclusion on its foster care panel.
+Applicants are informed in writing of Tusla’s decision.

 Children, where possible, spend some time with the proposed foster care families prior to placement, so that they can express an informed view about the planned move.

 Matching carers with children is based on the written assessment of the children’s needs and their care plans.
 The children’s views are considered in accordance with their age, stage of development and individual needs.
 Matches are achieved by means of information sharing and discussion involving all relevant professionals, the children and their families, where appropriate, and the proposed foster carers, their families and other children in the placements.

 Child and family social workers seek to establish links between the children’s family and the foster carers to enable the children to settle in their new placement.

 Download our guide to becoming a foster carer.